2 Your first design

 2.3.3 Text summary of the design

-The “Text” provides much of the same information that is in the “Tabular” tab.
-However, there is additional information that we explain in more detail in Chapter 7 when we discuss spending functions.
+The “Text” tab provides much of the same information that is in the “Tabular” tab.
+However, there is additional information that we explain in more detail in Chapter 8 when we discuss spending functions.

 2.3.4 The power plot

-If you select “Power” as the plot type in the output panel, you get the following plot:
+If you select “Power” as the plot type in the output panel, you get the plot in Figure 2.12.

 2.3.5 The treatment effect plot

-Selecting “Treatment effect” plot yields the following display:
+Selecting “Treatment effect” plot yields the display in Figure 2.13.

-As noted in the discussion of the tabular summary, these treatment effects are approximations based on the Z-value at each bound and the treatment effect you specified.
-This is a nice way to review the ‘clinical significance’ of crossing or not crossing any bound.
-Note that crossing the final efficacy bound corresponds approximately to an observed treatment effect of 2.94 as opposed the treatment effect of 5 that we powered the trial for.
+As noted in the discussion of the tabular summary, these treatment effects are approximations based on the \(Z\)-value at each bound and the treatment effect you specified.
+This is a nice way to review the “clinical significance” of crossing or not crossing any bound.
+Note that crossing the final efficacy bound corresponds approximately to an observed treatment effect of 2.92 as opposed the treatment effect of 5 that we powered the trial for.
 Checking this value may be a consideration in choosing the \(\delta\)-value you want to power the trial for.

 2.3.6 The expected sample size plot

-The “Expected sample size” plot shows the average number of patients analyzed when the study crosses a bound at either an interim or the final analysis.
+The “Expected sample size” plot in Figure 2.14 shows the average number of patients analyzed when the study crosses a bound at either an interim or the final analysis.

 This expected sample size value is largest when the underlying treatment effect is between 2.5 and 5, and lower for more extreme values where it is more likely to cross a study bound at an interim analysis.
 Note that the expected value does not include patients enrolled but not included at the time an interim analysis is performed.